SalaamRasak/SalaamRasak/README.md

-**👋 Hey, I'm Rasak — a Data Analyst driving impact by transforming complex data into actionable insights that help top organizations and small-to-medium enterprises boost efficiency, strengthen decision-making, and achieve sustainable growth.
+**👋 Hi, My name is Rasak, a Data Analyst driving impact by transforming complex data into actionable insights that help top organizations and small-to-medium enterprises boost efficiency, strengthen decision-making, and achieve sustainable growth.
 Backed by a Bachelor's and a Master's degree in Political Science (with distinction), I combine analytical rigor with strategic perspective to deliver meaningful results.**

 I exclusively focus on end-to-end data workflows from data collection and cleaning, through exploratory analysis and feature engineering, to visualization and early-stage modeling.
 My goal is to transform raw, unstructured data into actionable insights that enable smarter, data-driven decisions across business domains.